 Copyright © Nucleus Medical Media, Inc.

-The two most important factors that predict how well someone may do are the patient’s age and performance status.
-Younger patients generally do better, as do patients who have very few symptoms associated with their tumor.
-Age and performance status are always considered when planning treatment.
+The two most important factors that predict how well someone may do are the patient’s age and functional status.
+As a rule, younger patients do better, as do those who have very few symptoms associated with the tumor.
+Age and functional status are always considered when planning treatment.

 Last reviewed May 2015 by Mohei Abouzied, MD, FACP